tisan-das/tisan-das.github.io/_posts/2023-01-21-Interesting-concepts-of-Docker.md

 controlplane $
 ```

-As tmpfs storage is placed in-memory, it's more performance efficient as compared to the default writeable storage, as there's no disk writing is involved with this.
+As tmpfs storage is placed in-memory, it's more performance efficient as compared to the default writeable storage, as there's no disk writing involved with this.

 #### Concept 06: Security: To be updated

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.